-In Windows 98, if Active Desktop is turned on and you have chosen to display Web content, the standard desktop background will be partially or completely hidden, so you may not be able to see changes you have made in the background.
+In Windows Me or Windows 98, if Active Desktop is turned on and you have chosen to display Web content, the standard desktop background will be partially or completely hidden, so you may not be able to see changes you have made in the background.

-To change the desktop background in Windows XP:
+^b To change the background in Windows XP:

-- Click Start, then select Control Panel.
+- 1 Click Start, then select Control Panel.
 Click Appearance and Themes. - 2 Click Display, then click the Desktop tab.

-- 3 Select a background picture from the Background list. - OR -
+3 Select a background picture from the Background list.